 From July 20-26, zoos all over the U.S. are celebrating National Zoo Keeper Week.
 Here at the Houston Zoo, we are honored and privileged to have such amazing professionals on our team.
 We got a chance to sit down with a few of our keepers and get the inside scoop on what it’s like to be an animal keeper.
 Be sure to follow along with our keeper profile series during this great week celebrating zookeepers!

-Hey Kelly.
+Hi Stephanie!
 Tell us a little about yourself.
 Since we’re always asked what it takes to be a zookeeper, can you give us some details about your journey to the Houston Zoo?

-What does a typical day look like for you?
+So what does a typical day look like for you in the carnivore department?

-And the hardest part of your job?
+What would you say is the hardest part of your job?